This is the featured image of the Layered Synth Sounds blog article.

 High Range

-Finally, let’s copy the sequence once more from the channels above.
-However, in this case, we can add some more notes and form a chord.
-This high range synth will also consist of a couple of saw-tooth oscillators or one of the variations of it that we can find in Massive by Native Instruments.
+Finally, let's copy the sequence once more from the channels above.
+However, we can add more notes and form a chord in this case.
+This high-range synth will also consist of a couple of sawtooth oscillators or one of the variations of it that we can find in Massive by Native Instruments.
 We will end it by adding some additional reverb and delay and cutting the low end.

 Lastly, after mixing all three layers properly, a good choice would be to group them by making a new group track within Lumit.
-On this track, we can add some additional EQ-ing or simply place a side chain or ducking effect plugin.
-This is because we need to glue the layered synth line with the rest of the previously made rhythm.
-Now that we have made a solid synth group let’s hear how it sounds solo and with rhythm as a full mix.
+We can add some EQ-ing on this track or place a side chain or ducking effect plugin.
+We must glue the layered synth line with the rest of the previously made rhythm.
+Now that we have made a solid synth group, let's hear how it sounds solo and with rhythm as a full mix.

 ~Full Synth Group with Side Chain effect